-If you have implemented a library low-level interface-see Adapting the library for target hardware, page 98-you need to add it to your application.
+To use a library low-level interface that you have implemented, add it to your application.
+See Adapting the library for target hardware, page 110.
 Or, you might want to override a default library routine with your customized version.
 In both cases, follow this procedure:

-- Use a template source file-a library source file or another template-and copy it to your project directory. - 2 Modify the file - 3 Add the customized file to your project, like any other source file.
+- Use a template source file-a library source file or another template-and copy it to your project directory. - 2 Modify the file. - 3 Add the customized file to your project, like any other source file.

-Note: If you have implemented a library low-level interface, which you have added to a project that you have built with debugging support, your low-level functions will be used and not the C-SPY debugging support modules.
-For example, if you replace the debugging support module write with your own version, the C-SPY Terminal I/O window will not be supported.
+Note: If you have implemented a library low-level interface and added it to a project that you have built with debug support, your low-level functions will be used and not the C-SPY debug support modules.
+For example, if you replace the debug support module write with your own version, the C-SPY Terminal I/O window will not be supported.